 Location.
-40° 16.589′ N, 81° 45.054′ W. Marker is in West Lafayette, Ohio, in Coshocton County.
-Marker is at the intersection of Railroad Street (Ohio Route 93) and Kirk Street, on the right when traveling east on Railroad Street.
+40° 17.61′ N, 81° 45.016′ W. Marker is in West Lafayette, Ohio, in Coshocton County.
+Marker is at the intersection of Ohio Route 93 and Ohio Route 36 on State Route 93.
 Touch for map.
-Markers are in park on south side of railroad right of way.
 Marker is in this post office area: West Lafayette OH 43845, United States of America.

 Other nearby markers.
 Pennsylvania National Guard Troop Train Accident, September 1950 (approx. 1.2 miles away); West Lafayette Volunteer Fire Department Centennial (approx. 1.2 miles away); West Lafayette War Memorial (approx. 1.9 miles away); Old Stone Fort (approx. 3.9 miles away); Dr. William Edgar Lower Co-Founder of Cleveland Clinic (approx. 4˝ miles away); Broadhead Massacre (approx. 5.1 miles away); North Appalachian Experimental Watershed (approx. 5.8 miles away); George W. Crile, M. D. (approx. 6.1 miles away).
 Touch for a list and map of all markers in West Lafayette.